Yukawa Potential, Panharmonic Measure and Brownian Motion

-there is a recent result by Chen et al. \cite{chen-rasila-wang} that provides the Duffin correspondence.
-Thus, it is reasonable to assume that our results can be extended to the Helmholtz equation \eqref{eq:helmholtz} for domains that are small enough with respect to the creation parameter $\lambda$ so that the associated Feynman--Kac functional is finite:
+It is possible to provide a Duffin correspondence for the Helmholtz equation also.
+Indeed, e.g., setting

-It would be interesting to see if one can reproduce the results of this paper to the Helmholtz equation \eqref{eq:helmholtz} for domains satisfying \eqref{eq:gauge}.
+provides a correspondence (see \cite{yrs1} for details).
+Thus, our results extend in a straightforward manner to the Helmholtz equation \eqref{eq:helmholtz} for domains that are small enough with respect to the creation parameter $\lambda$ so that the associated Feynman--Kac functional is finite: